QuestCode/thema-2.1-slm/Leertaken/Project/SLA/Customer Services/Weather data application/Service Levels.md

 ### 2.1.1 Service Levels

 This chapter will describe the service levels regarding the weather data application.
 This chapter was written assuming no particular Service Level Package.
-The chapter _Service Levels_ contains more information on the options and differences between these options.
+The chapter _3.4 Service Level Packages_ contains more information on the options and differences between these options.

 #### Availability